 - 8 ounces cheddar cheese , shredded and divided (about 2 cups)

 - baking spray or butter (to grease baking dish)

-- In a pan on medium heat cook crumbled sausage for about 10 to 15 minutes or until cooked through.
-Drain fat and remove sausage from pan.
-Lay to one side.
-Preheat oven to 350 degrees Fahrenheit.
+- Heat a pan over medium heat and cook crumbled sausage for about 10 to 15 minutes or until cooked through.
+Drain fat.
+Transfer sausage to a plate and lay to one side.
+Preheat oven to 350 degrees Fahrenheit for use shortly.

-- Grease 9" x 13" baking dish.
+- Grease a 9-inch x 13-inch baking dish.
 Add bread cubes.
 Top with crumbled cooked sausage and cranberries.

-- Whisk eggs.
-Add milk to eggs along with remaining 1/4 teaspoon of salt and pepper.
+- Whisk eggs in a bowl.
+Add milk to eggs, along with remaining ¼ teaspoon of salt and pepper.
 Add spinach and 1 cup of cheese to egg mixture.
 Stir to combine.

 - Pour over bread cube mixture.
 Press down with your hand so the bread absorbs the egg mixture.
 Top with remaining 1 cup of cheese.
 Let sit 20 to 30 minutes before baking.

 - Cover with aluminum foil and bake 30 minutes.

 - Carefully remove aluminum foil and bake an additional 20 minutes.
 Garnish with crispy sage leaves (optional).
 Enjoy!

 - Make sure your bread is ‘day old’ or slightly stale.
 If your bread is too fresh, it won’t suck up the milk/egg mixture as well.
 How to dry out bread?
 Place on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with recipe.